squidgy617/BrawlInstallerPlugins/README.md

 Currently this plugin performs all the necessary installation to get an EX character fully playable in all modes, including Subspace Emissary, so long as your build supports Subspace Emissary Ex.

-If you find any bugs or issues with the plugins, please submit them as an issue here on GitHub or message me about it directly on discord @ Squidgy#9561
+If you find any bugs or issues with the plugins, **please check the FAQ below first**.
+If the FAQ does not help, please submit them as an issue here on GitHub or message me about it directly on discord @ Squidgy#9561

 ## Features
 - Install or uninstall fully playable characters and costumes into a build of Super Smash Bros.
 Brawl in just a few clicks.